oh-jinwoo94/gkm-align/README.md

 </pre>
   * -t 1 option specifies that gkm-align is in 'align' mode.
   * 'HBB.to_align' contains genomic coordinate ranges of human and mouse HBB Locus Control Regions that gkm-align will perform alignment.
-  * -d ../../data/genomes specifiy directory containing hg38/ and mm10/, each containing chromosome.fa. \
+  * -d ../../data/genomes specifiies directory containing hg38/ and mm10/, each containing chromosome.fa. \
-  * -g masker_models.txt specify gkm-SVM genome background model to use for repeat masking.
+  * -g masker_models.txt specifies gkm-SVM genome background model to use for repeat masking.
-  * -p 50: uses 50 parallel threads.
+  * -p 50: use 50 parallel threads.
 Set to -p 1 if resource unavailable.
-  * -o and -n each specify output directory and output file prefix.
+  * -o and -n each specifies output directory and output file prefix.

 **3)** Mapping mouse HBB-LCR enhancers to human.
 <pre>